 The misuse of the word “wine” has become the means for many to presume that the excessive drinking of alcohol to some level of intoxication is permissible behavior with God.
 By the word “wine”, many try to justify the sins of drunkenness and excessive drinking.
 The Bible warns about the temptations of wine.
 Solomon wrote by the wisdom of God,

-“Do not look on the wine when it is red, When it sparkles in the cup, When it swirls around smoothly; At the last it bites like a serpent, And stings like a viper.
-Your eyes will see strange things, And your heart will utter perverse things” (Proverb 23:31–33).
+Do not look on the wine when it is red, When it sparkles in the cup, When it swirls around smoothly; At the last it bites like a serpent, And stings like a viper.
+Your eyes will see strange things, And your heart will utter perverse things.
+(Prov 23:31–33)

-Therefore, “Wine is a mocker, Strong drink is a brawler, And whoever is led astray by it is not wise” (Prov.
-20:1).
+Therefore, “Wine is a mocker, Strong drink is a brawler, And whoever is led astray by it is not wise” (Prov 20:1).
 The Scriptures are clear about drinking intoxicating drinks.
 There is not one positive statement about alcohol in the Bible.
 The New Testament clearly teaches that Christians are not to walk in drunkenness filling themselves with alcohol.

-The Greek word translated drunkenness literally means “filling oneself” (Eph.
-5:18–19, cf. Rom.
-13:13).
+The Greek word translated “drunkenness” literally means “filling oneself” in Scripture (Eph 5:18–19, cf. Rom 13:13).
 Christ’s Spirit in Galatians 5:19–21 teaches that such “drunkenness” is a “work of the flesh” and “those who are doing such things will not inherit the kingdom of God.”
 Christ also reveals in 1 Corinthians 6:10 that drunkards “will not inherit the kingdom of God”.
 Drunkenness and filling one’s body with intoxicants is a sin.

-Filling oneself with alcohol is evil being harmful to the sobriety of the Christian conscience embedding in one’s heart (1 John 3:19–21).
+Filling oneself with alcohol is evil being harmful to the sobriety of the Christian conscience of one’s heart (1 John 3:19–21).
 Christ’s words and those of His Apostles and prophets urge us to reconsider.
-First Peter 4:3 says,
+First Peter 4:3 warns,

-“For the time that is past suffices for doing what the Nations want to do, living in sensuality, passions, drunkenness [lit. excessive drinking], orgies, drinking parties [lit. drinkings], and lawless idolatry.”
+For the time that is past suffices for doing what the Nations want to do, living in sensuality, passions, drunkenness [lit. excessive drinking], orgies, drinking parties [lit. drinkings], and lawless idolatry.

 The word for “drunkenness” here is not the usually word for drunkenness in Greek, but it is oinophlugia made of two words oinos meaning wine and phlugia is to do something in excess.
 Excessive drinking is a sin.
-Again, do not overlook the reference here to drinking parties.
+Do not overlook the reference here to drinking parties.
 This is the word potos, which denotes occasions for drinking.
 This is when hosts permit any occasion to excessive drinking.